 - Yosemite Sam of the Looney Tunes has been known to propel himself into the air by firing both his revolvers downwards.

-- BOTS Master has the BOYZZ crashing towards the moon at one point with failing retro-rockets, so they open up their cockpits and all open fire at the ground to slow themselves down.
+- The BOTS Master has the BOYZZ crashing towards the moon at one point with failing retro-rockets, so they open up their cockpits and all open fire at the ground to slow themselves down.
 Runs into the same energy weapons = little recoil issue that previous ones do.
 However, they just needed to slow down a little, and they were firing a lot of guns.

 - Experiments have been conducted on the feasibility of using railguns or mass drivers as spaceship propulsion, which essentially would make your entire spaceship a backwards-firing gun.
+The Orion Drive is similar in that it uses nuclear bombs to provide thrust.
+Obviously, it works best in a vacuum away from any livable planets.

-- In an inversion, the recoil from a GAU-8 Avenger on the A-10 Thunderbolt is severe enough to give the plane a noticeable drop in speed with each burst, though never quite enough to actually stall it.
-This is actually helpful, since at slower speeds it's easier to aim (and the A-10's not about to outrun anything at the best of times anyway).
+- In an inversion, the recoil from a GAU-8 Avenger on the A-10 Thunderbolt is severe enough to give the plane a noticeable drop in speed with each burst, though never quite enough to actually stall it.note This is actually helpful, since at slower speeds it's easier to aim (and the A-10's not about to outrun anything at the best of times anyway).